Arrive Lima and overnight.

 Drive past terraced fields of corn, potatoes, and quinoa as you travel to the Vilcanota section of the Upper Urubamba River.
 After your safety briefing, you’ll put in on the Urubamba River, which winds from the snowcapped Andes to the Amazon jungle.
 The Vilcanota section offers challenging class III-IV rapids between the months of January and April and exciting class IV-V from April to November.
 For those looking for less extreme Peru adventures, other stretches of the river offer class II-III rapids year around.
 After your raft trip, enjoy a picnic lunch along the riverbank.
 This afternoon, return to Cusco, where you can explore the monasteries, cathedrals and Incan ruins of Cusco on your own or with your guide.

 Today, rise early for your journey to the village of Chinchero.
-Ascending to Allpachaca, at 12,000 feet elevation, to begin your biking tour.
-You will ride for 3-4 hours, past beautiful Piuray Lake and the local farms and villages until you reach the community of Kuper Alto and Kuper Bajo.
-After lunch, get settled into your community campsite where you will be spending the night.
+Chinchero is a town made up by several communities and whose main income comes from textiles and tourism here we can partake in a weaving demonstration, learn about indigenous medicinal plants and see the ancestral way of life of Andean People.
+Afterwards, ascend to Allpachaca, at 12,000 feet elevation, to begin your biking tour.
+You will ride for 3-4 hours, past beautiful Piuray Lake and the local farms and villages until you reach the community of Tauca (12,660 feet).
+After lunch, get settled into your community campsite where you will be spend the night.
 In the evening feel free to talk a walk around the community and maybe meet some of the locals.

 After breakfast, begin your horse-assisted trek to the Queñua Sundur Valley.
 Along the way, visit several archeological sites rarely visited by outsiders including Kinsa Salayo and Huchuy Qosqo.
 Enjoy sensational views of the Sacred Valley and the Urubamba Mountains with their impressive glaciers.
 Tonight camp near Huchuy Qosqo, known as "Little Cusco".
 Your guides will set up camp and make dinner you relax and enjoy the ruins of Huchuy Qosqo.
 Today's hike totals 8 miles in length.